 The Project Location spans the boundary between Ecoregions 6E and 7E.
 The majority of the project is located within Ecoregion 6E, known as the Lake Simcoe-Rideau Region or the Great Lakes-St. Lawrence Forest Region, while a small portion of land at the southern end of the Study Area is within 7E, known as the Lakes Erie-Ontario Site Region, as shown in Figure 2, Appendix A. More specifically, the project is within Ecodistricts 6E-2 and 7E-2.
 These Ecoregions and Ecodistricts will serve as the basis for further vegetation classification and wildlife habitat assessments for this study.

 2.0 Findings of the Records Review

-The Records Review identified existing records of a number of significant or potentially significant features within 120 m of the Project Location, including:
+The Records Review identified two existing records of provincially significant natural features within 120 m of the project location, including: